Tag Archives: 1990s scents

 MON PARFUM by PALOMA PICASSO (1984)

 Probably the most successful of perfumes in the chypric rose genre, by contemporary standards Paloma smells hopelessly out of fashion and animalic: just smell the beaver.
-Less pronounced in the eau de toilette form, which is essentially a different fragrance and far less impressive, in the eau de parfum, the oily, leathery note of castoreum, extracted from the sweat glands of the Canadian beaver – troubling, aphrodisiac - is very apparent in this perfume and verges on shocking.
-It is, nevertheless, with a flourish of perfumed Spaniard magic, extravagantly cloaked in woods; lashes of patchouli; a spiced lush Spanish floral heart of the deepest rose, jasmine and mimosa; and a sharp, sassy green top note like the click of glinting heels on a Barcelona sidewalk.
+Less pronounced in the eau de toilette form, which is essentially a different fragrance and less impressive, in the eau de parfum, the oily, leathery note of castoreum, extracted from the sweat glands of the Canadian beaver – troubling, aphrodisiac – is very apparent in this perfume and verges on shocking.
+It is, nevertheless, with a flourish of Iberian magic, extravagantly cloaked in woods; lashes of patchouli; a spiced Spaniard heart of the deepest rose, jasmine and mimosa; and a sharp, sassy green top note like the click of glinting heels on a Barcelona sidewalk.

 Mon Parfum is just so…….cocksure of itself: an adult woman with experience, sexual confidence and power coursing through her blood.
-It needs a glammed up, lipsticked predator with attitude to do it full justice and unleash its torrid potential - a woman, or man, who doesn’t mind, in fact loves, its eighties femme fatale clichés.
+It needs a glammed up, lipsticked predator with attitude to do it full justice, to unleash its torrid potential – a woman, or man, who doesn’t mind, in fact loves, its eighties femme fatale clichés.

 Image